About St Joseph’s Primary School

 The children who attend St. Joseph’s benefit from our specialised school environment with smaller classes and additional curriculum opportunities tailored specifically to the learning needs of children with visual impairment.
 Additional curriculum includes touch typing and computer skills, individual and group music lessons, orientation and mobility training, tactile art/pottery and swimming.
 This tuition is provided by teachers funded by the City of Dublin Education and Training Board.
 The CDETB also funds a part-time Music Therapist.
 At present, all our pupils are day pupils, travelling to and from school by bus from all parts of Dublin and surrounding counties.

 St. Joseph’s is located beside ChildVision on Gracepark Road in Drumcondra and we work closely with a range of staff there.
-Through ChildVision, Occupational Therapy, Speech and Language Therapy, Physiotherapy, nursing support, eye and low-vision clinics and additional orientation and mobility training are provided, all of which is of great benefit to the pupils who attend St. Joseph’s Primary School.
-Facilities at ChildVision are enjoyed by all, including the sensory garden, pet farm, library, swimming pool, PE Hall, Soft Play and Multi-Sensory Room.
+Through ChildVision, Occupational Therapy, Speech and Language Therapy, Physiotherapy, nursing support, low-vision clinics and additional orientation and mobility training are provided, all of which is of great benefit to the pupils who attend St. Joseph’s Primary School.
+Facilities at ChildVision are enjoyed by all, including the sensory garden, pet farm and the library.

 ‘Together we can do so much.’
 Helen Keller